shinaoka/TTQM2025/index.md

 You can reach Saitama University by taking a local train to nearby stations such as Kitara-Urawa or Minami-Yono, followed by a local bus to the university.
 Please note that buses can be crowded during rush hours.
 The first lecture in Saitama University begins at 9:00 AM on weekdays.
 During rush hours, we recommend boarding the bus at either Kitara-Urawa Station, Minami-Yono Station, Shiki Station, or Kita-Asaka Station, as these are the first stops where you can get a seat.
 Note that from Minami-Yono Station, there are two bus routes to the university - we specifically recommend taking the route where Minami-Yono is the first stop.

+We will arrange a bus service from Omiya to the venue (see below).

 # Program
 To be announced.